intgr/keep-on-giffing/README.rst

 .. pull-quote:: Gif it a chance!

+Tested on Linux and macOS.
 Most Linux installations will already have the following requirements:

 * Python 3.5 or newer
 * FFmpeg